 NCERT Solutions for Class 7 Geography Chapter 4 Air contains answers to the exercise questions given in the “Our Environment”.
 All the answers provided here are accurate and simple that will help you understand the concepts easily and continue your studies without a doubt.
 These solutions will also help you to score higher marks with the help of well-illustrated answers.
-All the questions and answers are provided here in PDF format.

-NCERT Solutions for Class 7 Geography Chapter 4 Air Questions and Answers
+Class 7 Geography Chapter 4 Air Questions and Answers

 Question 1: Answer the following questions.

 Answer: The blanket of air surrounding the earth is called the atmosphere.
 The atmosphere primarily comprises nitrogen and oxygen in bulk and other gases like carbon dioxide, helium, ozone, etc in lesser quantities.
 All living beings on earth depend on the atmosphere for their survival.